The Fulfillment of the Promises of God

 - An inline comment [looks like this.]

 I quote from approximately 250 clips spanning 137 pages in Dr. Belcher’s book.
 They range in size from partial sentences to multiple paragraphs.
 The format I employed was to (usually) provide the citation first, then my comments below.
 When a phrase needed special mention, one or more sub-texts are quoted again in the body of my comments.

-To make it as easy as possible for owners of Dr. Belcher’s book to follow along, I also adopted his Table of Contents (including the page numbers) for the general organization of this article.
+To make it as easy as possible for owners of Dr. Belcher’s book to follow along (that is, to correlate my article to Dr. Belcher's book), I also adopted his Table of Contents (including the page numbers) for the general organization of this article.
 That is, those who are familiar with the book can go directly to the section they want to review in his book and then find the same section within this article by chapter, section, subsection, and page.

 I was also especially careful with the context of the citations within the book, trying to be as fair and accurate as possible.
 I avoided "straw man" arguments whenever I thought that my expression might tend to that interpretation of the argument being discussed.

 [In some cases, which I note when needed, I was not sure of the context, or even of what Dr. Belcher was saying.
 Thankfully, there were only a few of these.]